xvxx/dino/README.txt

    https://github.com/dvkt/dino/issues

-[1] We actually use a slightly modified version of the official LDPL Test Battery, since dino doesn't have a compilation step.
+[1] We actually use a slightly modified version of the official LDPL Test Battery, since Dino doesn't have a compilation step.

 === BASIC USAGE ======================================================